 - Face coverings must be worn no longer than one day at a time and cloth masks must be properly laundered daily before being used again.

 - FDU recommends that students have a week’s supply of face coverings.

 - All community members should have face masks available at all times in case others may request them to wear one.

 - FDU will provide face masks on a limited basis for individuals (including visitors) who have forgotten a mask.
 Disposable masks will be available at key distribution locations during normal business hours and at Public Safety at all times.
 The use of disposable masks is not a substitute for bringing one’s own mask and will not be allowed on a repeated basis.

 - Plastic face shields or plexiglass shields in or around a desk do not replace a face covering.

 In general, social distancing is not required on campus.
 Unvaccinated individuals are encouraged, however, to maintain six feet social distancing when practical, especially indoors when actively eating or drinking without a face covering on.

 In April 2021, FDU issued an announcement that all students who attend either the Metropolitan or Florham campus must be fully vaccinated before the fall semester begins.
-The requirement applies to all students who will be on campus to live, attend classes, or engage in any in-person activities.
+The requirement applies to all students who are on campus to live, attend classes, or engage in any in-person activities.
 “Fully vaccinated” means that two weeks have elapsed after the final injection of an FDA-authorized vaccine.

 Faculty and staff who are assigned to be on campus must also get vaccinated.
 All individuals must upload their vaccination records to Medicat as soon as the first shot is received.
 The record must be updated after receiving the second shot, for vaccinations involving two doses.
 FDU recognizes medical and religious exemptions from the vaccination requirement through a standard process.
 For more information, see the vaccination policy page.